slazar/Panasonic-LF20-control/README.md

 Panasonic-LF20-control
 ======================

-Perl Scripts to control the Panasonic LF20 LCD TV Series
+Perl Scripts to setup and control the Panasonic LF20 LCD TV Series

 Setup